demivi/PKGBUILDs/README.md

 An Arch Linux repository tailored for my needs.

 The main reasons I created this repository are:
-- I use Docker a lot and I want to easily deploy and update containers with pacman
+- I want to easily deploy and update all my tools in Docker containers with pacman
-- I don't want to bother with AUR helpers, I only want to use pacman
+- I don't want to bother with AUR helpers
-- Some of my coworkers have similar needs
+- I want some of my packages to be based on dev versions
+- I want to be able to patch some tools without forking
 - I want to experiment with package building and repositories

-Some of the PKGBUILD files are straight up stolen from AUR.

 ## Usage